emard/low-power-counter/README.md

 # Input and Output

 It counts every transition of the input state.
-It will trigger on both rising ad falling edges.
+It will trigger on both rising and falling edges.
 So it will update counter when input chanes from logical 0 to 1 and also back from 1 to 0.

+Chip ATTINY85V layout

+    nRESET |1  \/  8| +3V
+       IN3 |2      7| IN2
+       OUT |3      6| IN1
+       GND |4      5| IN0

 Too fast events >0.5Hz will not be counted, for example mechanical contact ringing of the input switch will be filtered out.

-After each input pulse it encodes new counter state over a serial digital line.
-Output is a bit sequence containing header, channel number, counter value and CRC.
+After each input pulse, new counter state is sent over the serial digital line.
+Output is a timed bit sequence containing header, channel number, counter value and CRC.
 Output is intended to be connected to a simple
-433 MHz transmitter and received remotely with some compatible receiver or RTL-SDR.
+433 MHz transmitter and received remotely with some general-purpose receiver like RTL-SDR.

 # Power saving issues

-When designing the circuit take into account that everything draws some power, so for example when internal pull up resistors in the chip are enabled, they will draw about 80uA per input line connected to GND.
+When designing the circuit take into account that every current flow draws some power, so for example when internal pull up resistors in the chip are enabled, each input connected to GND will draw about 80uA.

-During 3V battery life, voltage will drop down to about 2V until battery is completely exhausted, so we recommend using low-voltage chip ATTINY85V which is designed to work down to 1.8V.
+During 3V battery life, voltage will drop down to about 2V until.
+Low-voltage version of the chip "ATTINY85V" is recommended which because it is designed to work down to 1.8V.
-Normal ATTINY85 seems to work at 2V though.
+Normal "ATTINY85" is designed down to 2.7V bit its seems to work at 2V though.

 The output transmitter should also be designed to work with battery voltage below 2V and have low power mode when idle.